Libensemble/libensemble/docs/FAQ.rst

 One easy (but insecure) solution is temporarily disabling the Firewall through System Preferences -> Security & Privacy -> Firewall -> Turn Off Firewall.
 Alternatively, adding a Firewall "Allow incoming connections" rule can be tried for the offending Job Controller executable.
-Based on a suggestion from here here_, we've had the most success running ``sudo codesign --force --deep --sign - /path/to/application.app`` on our Job Controller executables, then confirming the next alerts for the executable and ``mpiexec.hydra``.
+Based on a suggestion from here_, we've had the most success running ``sudo codesign --force --deep --sign - /path/to/application.app`` on our Job Controller executables, then confirming the next alerts for the executable and ``mpiexec.hydra``.